bbc/bigscreen-player/docs/tutorials/Subtitles.md

 ##  Usage

+You provide subtitles to BigscreenPlayer by setting `media.captions` in the `.init()` data:

+1. `media.captions` MUST be an array containing at least one object.
-You provide your subtitles to BigscreenPlayer in `media.captions` of the data object calling `.init()`. `media.captions` is an array.
-Each object in the captions array MUST have a property `url`: A valid hyperlink to a subtitles resource.
+2. Each object in the captions array MUST have a property `url`.
+3. Each `url` SHOULD be a valid hyperlink to a subtitles resource.

 Any subtitles resource you provide to BigscreenPlayer MUST be encoded with MIME type `application/ttml+xml` or `application/ttaf+xml`.